jax-parker/rock-paper-scissors-lizard-spock/README.md

 #### Visitor Goals

     * As a visiting user, I want to be able to understand how to play the game after reading the rules.
-    * As a visiting user, I want to be able visually see which choice I made.
+    * As a visiting user, I want to be able visually see which choice I made & which choice the computer made.
     * As a visiting user, I want to be able to see who won the point and see the scores.
     * As a visiting user, I want to be able to see who won the game.
     * As a visiting user, I want to be able to be able to replay after the game has finished.